stijn-dejongh/lovecraft_public_domain/raw_converts/hd.md

 men in succession found ways of evading the assignment, and the fourth went very reluctantly and returned very soon without adding to the account given by the reporters.

-  From this point onward Blake&rsquo;s diary shews a mounting tide of insidious horror and nervous apprehension.
+  From this point onward Blake's diary shews a mounting tide of insidious horror and nervous apprehension.
 He upbraids himself for not doing something, and speculates wildly on the consequences of another electrical breakdown.
-It has been verified that on three occasions&mdash;during thunderstorms&mdash;he telephoned the electric light company in a frantic vein and asked that desperate precautions against a lapse of power be taken.
+It has been verified that on three occasions--during thunderstorms--he telephoned the electric light company in a frantic vein and asked that desperate precautions against a lapse of power be taken.
 Now and then his entries shew concern over the failure of the reporters to find the metal box and stone, and the strangely marred old skeleton, when they explored the shadowy tower room.
-He assumed that these things had been removed&mdash;whither, and by whom or what, he could only guess.
-But his worst fears concerned himself, and the kind of unholy rapport he felt to exist between his mind and that lurking horror in the distant steeple&mdash;that monstrous thing of night which his rashness had called out of the ultimate black spaces.
+He assumed that these things had been removed--whither, and by whom or what, he could only guess.
+But his worst fears concerned himself, and the kind of unholy rapport he felt to exist between his mind and that lurking horror in the distant steeple--that monstrous thing of night which his rashness had called out of the ultimate black spaces.
 He seemed to feel a constant tugging at his will, and callers of that period remember how he would sit abstractedly at his desk and stare out of the west window at that far-off, spire-bristling mound beyond the swirling smoke